 Nuclear Physics - Accelerator

 Efficient continuous wave accelerating structure for ion beams, P.N.
 Ostroumov, et al., Phys.
 Rev. Accel.
 Beams 23, 042002 – Published 8 April 2020.

 Beam commissioning in the first superconducting segment of the Facility for Rare Isotope Beams.
 P.N.
 Ostroumov, et al., Phys.
 Rev. Accel.
 Beams 22, 080101 – Published 7 August 2019.

 Elliptical superconducting RF cavities for FRIB energy upgrade, P.N.
 Ostroumov, et al., Nuclear Inst. and Methods in Physics Research, A 888 (2018) 53–63.

 Practical design approach for trapezoidal modulation of a radio-frequency quadrupole, A. S. Plastun and P. N. Ostroumov, Phys.
 Rev. Accel.
 Beams 21, 030102 (2018) - Published 19 March 2018.

 Professional Activities & Interests / Biographical Information

 Peter Ostroumov joined the FRIB as a Professor in August 2016, with a joint appointment to the MSU Department of Physics & Astronomy.
-He is the Manager of the Accelerator Physics Department of the FRIB Accelerator Systems Division.
+He is the Associate Director of the FRIB Accelerator Systems Division.
 Before coming to MSU, Ostroumov was a senior physicist and chief of the accelerator development group at the Argonne National Laboratory.

 His statement of research interests follows.